 Aside from taking the safety precautions discussed above, you’ll also want to consider using condoms (even though you can’t get pregnant from anal).
 Not only do condoms make it easier to clean up, but they prevent you from spreading STIs such as HIV and HPV, which are actually more easily transmitted through anal sex than vaginal penetration.
-Check out this guide to STI symptoms.
 Consult your doctor if you experience any of them.

 Because the anus contains bacteria, using a condom can also prevent spreading them to your partner or toy.
 If you don’t normally use condoms, this post will help you use them correctly.
 You can even use them with anal sex toys.

 Final Thoughts: Anal Sex Misconceptions

 Although you’ll commonly see ass-to-mouth or ass-to-vagina in porn, this isn’t a safe practice because it moves the bacteria that are normally inside the anus to other parts of the body.
 This can lead to bacterial infections.
 More on that here.
 For the same reason, you don’t want to use the same toy that’s been inside your butt in your vagina.
 Disinfect between swapping orifices.